hauks96/s2-rewamped/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  **********************************************************************/
+We of course contributed differently but we can both agree that we probably could have done this assignment with out each other.
+Or at least within the same time frame.
+Because a lot of the time spent went into the implementation and figuring out all kinds of edge-cases and obstacles we did most of the work through discord and screen sharing by tweaking small pieces of code on one computer instead of implementing many functions that are doing simpler things on different systems.

 /**********************************************************************